Otto09/ANGULARWebAPI/README.md

-# AngularAnimals
-This is  an ANGULAR Web API Sample
+# This is  an ANGULAR Web API Sample